naingal/Car-Rally-Website/README.md

 This project is licensed under the MIT License.
 Feel free to customize the sections, add more details, or modify the structure according to your specific requirements.

 The information presented on this website is for illustrative purposes only and should be treated as hypothetical.
-While efforts have been made to provide accurate and up-to-date information, please note that all content, including event details, routes, and registration information, is purely fictitious and does not represent real-world events or organizations.